oroinc/orocommerce/src/Oro/Bundle/CatalogBundle/Resources/doc/api/category.md

 #### get_subresource

-Retrieve the records of the product assigned to a specific category record.
+Retrieve records of the product assigned to a specific category record.

 #### get_relationship